-Every car owner has to deal with this question.
-It seems like there are more types of specialized tires than ever before.
+Every car owner has to deal with this question at some point: what kind of tires should I buy?
+It seems like there are more types of specialized tires now than ever before.
 The fact that there are so many choices doesn’t make it any easier.
 So what is the right tire for your car?

 The answer depends on several factors: